 The Exchange proposes to amend certain of its rules regarding the early termination of complex order auctions.
 The Exchange offers several auction mechanisms for complex orders, including the Complex Order Auction ("COA"),5 the Complex Automated Improvement Mechanism ("C-AIM"),6 and the Complex Solicitation Auction Mechanism ("C-SAM").7 The Rules regarding each of these complex order auction mechanisms contain provisions that describe what events may cause the applicable auction to terminate prior to the end of the auction timer.8 These provisions generally correspond to the pricing requirements to begin an auction.
-This ensures that the auction will not continue if the market changes in a manner that would create a situation in which the auction would not have been permitted to begin.
+Terminating the auction if one of these events occurs ensures that the auction will not continue if the market changes in a manner that would create a situation in which the auction would not have been permitted to begin.